 By Subrupt EditorialPublished Reviewed

 Sketch defined modern UI design before Figma, and the product is still profitable, actively shipped, and well-priced.
-For Mac-only teams who started on Sketch and never had a reason to move, the case for staying is real: 12 dollars per editor is competitive, the Mac-native experience is fast, and the plugin ecosystem is mature.
+For Mac-only teams who started on Sketch and never had a reason to move, the case for staying is real: the entry tier is competitive, the Mac-native experience is fast, and the plugin catalog is mature.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.